Carvers

 Northern Cardinal Male carved by Dick Allen

-Dick Allen has always been fascinated by birds and started carving about 25 years ago.
-He is self-taught through books and carving magazines, with “lots of trial and error”.
-His carvings have been given to friends and family; some have been donated to charity.
+Dick Allen was always been fascinated by birds and started carving in the late 80s or early 90s.
+He was self-taught through books and carving magazines, with “lots of trial and error”.
+His carvings can be seen in our Spring Wetlands exhibit.

 Dick was a member of our Board of Directors until 2017.